GregorJosh/goit-node-hw-02-rest-api/readme.md

 REST API for Contacts Manager web application, written in Javascript.
 This application is executing in Node.JS runtime environment.

+Console command for run this app:
+  - npm start

 ## Endpoints: